sultankautsartelyu/tokosebelah/README.md

 # cti3c3_tokosebelah
-TokoSebelah Web which is packaged using PHP Native.
+TokoSebelah is packaged using PHP Native Technology.
 Aimed at fulfilling the requirements of a major course Web Programming course.